 Grantee Rev. Leo Woodberry, who helped start this initiative in 2009, said guiding the conversation takes more than a few people in a handful of universities and churches.
 “It takes all the stakeholders for us to truly create a climate for change,” he said.
 “We have to unify if we’re going to address climate change and these increasing weather-related disasters that are wreaking havoc on our country.”

 The conference, Climate for Change, featured guest speakers from across the nation and multiple panels with experts on a variety of topics.

-Adapted from the original at SC Now
+Read more at SC Now